young boy watering tulips

 Breathing and health

-I’m ill, what should I do?
+I am ill, what should I do?

-What we call illness is first and foremost a warning signal sent by our body.
+What we call illness is above all an alarm signal sent by our body.

 Dietetics in Chinese medicine

-Chinese medicine has developed a model of dietetics that encourages us to eat in harmony with Nature.
+Chinese medicine has developed a dietary model that encourages eating in harmony with nature.

 Kindness is good for the health

-Goodness in human beings is an inherent instinct.
-Its function is to ensure survival.
+Kindness in human beings is an inherent instinct in man.
+Its function is to ensure his survival.

 The 7 keys to healing